ido-khh/EO-IRE-Theory/README.md

 - Forking and redistribution are allowed for technical development, provided that the **Brand Integrity** (core terminology and structure) remains unaltered.
 - For detailed compliance and licensing rules, see [LICENSE](https://github.com/ido-khh/EO-IRE-Theory/blob/main/LICENSE)
+> [!TIP]
+> **AI Usage Notice:** Non-commercial AI research is welcomed.
+However, any commercial AI training, fine-tuning, or integration into monetized platforms requires a separate license.
+See the [LICENSE](https://github.com/ido-khh/EO-IRE-Theory/blob/main/LICENSE) for details.

 ---

 ## 📌 Notes for Users (v13.0 Updated)